Close Search

 Nebraska Hunting Youth Information

-Resident and non-resident youth hunters ages 10-15 are eligible for the youth whitetail deer permit and restricted deer permit.
-Both permits allow hunters to hunt statewide, but the non-resident restricted youth permits are not valid in the Frenchman or Platte units.
-Youth can use them in the archery, muzzleloader, and rifle seasons and can harvest one buck of either sex.
-All resident and non-resident youth deer permits are only $8.
-Youth ages 12-15 are eligible for youth archery antelope permits, which only cost $8.
-This permit allows hunters to hunt statewide during the archery antelope season dates.
+Resident and non-resident youth hunters ages ten through fifteen are eligible for the youth whitetail deer permit and restricted deer permit.
+Both permits allow hunters to hunt statewide, but the non-resident restricted youth permits are not valid in the Frenchman, Pine Ridge, or Platte units.
+Youth can hunt the archery, muzzleloader, and rifle seasons in accordance with a unit’s season dates.
+There is also an extended antlerless firearms season for youth taking place in January.
+Youth permits are excluded from the 9,000 non-resident either-sex and buck-only permits.
+All resident and non-resident youth deer permits are only $8.50.
+Youth archery antelope permits also cost $8.50 and allow hunters to hunt statewide during the archery antelope season dates.

 Nebraska Hunting Weapon Restrictions